What's the first thing to check if I am having trouble receiving WAMU's signal?

 The antenna connects to either two screw terminals marked 300 Ohm or an "F" connector for coaxial (round) cable located on the back of the unit.
-A "twin-lead" dipole antenna is usually boxed with a new receiver or tuner.
-Many people attach this dipole antenna to their new set and then ball it up and stuff it behind the equipment.
+A "twin-lead" wire dipole antenna is usually boxed with a new receiver or tuner.
+Many people attach this dipole antenna to their new set and then ball up the wire and stuff it behind the equipment.
 For strong stations this may work just fine.
 For many weak stations it will not work.
 If you don't have an antenna connected to your stereo, a dipole can be purchased or you can make one.
 The dipole is made of about five feet of flat antenna lead-in wire with the ends bared and twisted together.
 Another five feet of wire is attached to the center of the first piece of twin-lead at the middle of ONE of the wires by cutting it and baring the wire then twisting it together.
-If you want to make a dipole yourself specifically tuned for WAMU's frequency of 88.5mHz, the length of the first mentioned piece of twin-lead should be 63 inches.
+If you want to make a dipole yourself specifically tuned for WAMU's frequency of 88.5 mHz, the length of the first mentioned piece of twin-lead should be 63 inches.
 The length of the center piece of wire can be as long as needed to reach the set, but no shorter than five feet.

 The dipole has what is called a figure-of-eight reception pattern.
 It picks up signal on the broad sides of the antenna (and provides some antenna gain) and receives no signal on the ends.
 If the dipole is stretched out and rotated it is possible to point the antenna for best reception or to "null" a station that is interfering with the desired signal.
 The disadvantage of the dipole is finding a way to locate it in the room.
 If you are lucky, the direction of the desired station will correspond with one of the walls in the room and you can simply attach the stretched out twin-lead to the wall.
-Some people mount the dipole on a "TEE" shaped frame made of wood and position it in the room for best reception.
+Some people mount the dipole on a T-shaped frame made of wood and position it in the room for best reception.
 Others have mounted this same frame in the attic.
 It may be easier to buy a "rabbit ear" antenna like you would use for television reception.
 The rabbit ear is another form of dipole antenna.
 Each telescopic section should be adjusted for a length of 31.75 inches.
 The rabbit ear is often easier to place in the room or on the stereo and can still be rotated for best reception.

 Why is antenna set-up important?